Skip to content

 LUKS Encryption

-Run a benchmark and select the best encryption algorithm.
+Install cryptsetup and run a benchmark to select the best encryption algorithm.

 cryptsetup benchmark